Planned Diffusion: Experimental Evaluation

 \textbf{Speedup Analysis.} We attribute much of planned diffusion's speedup over autoregressive decoding to its shorter \emph{critical path} of generation.
 We define critical path length as the number of forward passes required to produce the final response.
-The middle panel of \Cref{fig:latency-vs-quality} shows that, on AlpacaEval, the average critical path of autoregressive decoding is 2.8× as long as that of planned diffusion (PD, 367.3 vs.\ 155.2 steps) and 2.3× as long as the dense attention variant (PD-DA, 367.3 vs.\ 160.0 steps).
-This is expected, as planned diffusion enables multiple spans to denoise simultaneously.
-The realized speedup (1.85×) is smaller than the critical path reduction (2.8× for PD, 2.3× for PD-DA) because each planned diffusion step does more work: KV-cache reuse is lower and per-step compute is heavier than an autoregressive token step.
-We also observe a difference in the total number of tokens generated (this includes control tokens and pad tokens) between planned diffusion and autoregressive decoding.
-Planned diffusion and planned diffusion with dense attention produce approximately 9.1\%\footnote{The gap in output length is in part due to difference in optimal training epochs for planned diffusion (8ep) and autoregressive (16ep).
+In a dLLM, the critical path will be given by the number of denoising steps $s$, so the total complexity is the cost of attention multiplied by the number iterations: $O(n^2 *s)$, where $n$ is the sequence length.
+Planned diffusion reduces the number of steps $s$ by a factor of $l_{max} / n$, where $l_{max}$ is the length of the longest chunk within a plan.
+The middle panel of \Cref{fig:latency-vs-quality} shows that, on AlpacaEval, the average critical path of autoregressive decoding is 2.3× as long as that of planned diffusion (PD, 367.3 vs.\ 160.0 steps) and 2.8× as long as the sparse attention variant (PDSA, 367.3 vs.\ 155.2 steps).
+This is expected, as planned diffusion enables multiple chunks to denoise simultaneously.
+The realized speedup (1.85×) is smaller than the critical path reduction (2.8× for PD, 2.3× for PD-DA) because each planned diffusion step does more work: KV-cache reuse is lower and per-step compute is heavier than an autoregressive token step.We also observe a difference in the total number of tokens generated (this includes control tokens and pad tokens) between planned diffusion and autoregressive decoding.
+Planned diffusion and planned diffusion with sparse attention produce approximately 9.1\%\footnote{The gap in output length is in part due to difference in optimal training epochs for planned diffusion (8ep) and autoregressive (16ep).
 The output length difference between 16ep planned diffusion and autoregressive reduces to 5.6\%.} and 3.4\% fewer tokens, respectively.

+\textbf{Scaling.} The right panel of \Cref{fig:latency-vs-quality} shows how the latency-quality tradeoff evolves with training epochs for the four training configurations we examine.